 The registered variables and concrete values are registered as "Key" for "Variable name" and "Value" for "Specific value" for Variables managed in Workspace on the Terraform side when the work is executed.

 Variable types

 Users can configure types within variables.

 When describing variables within Modules, make sure to follow the HCL (HashiCorp Configuration Language) variable rules.The variables handled in ITA are as follows:

-For description examples, please see” 9.1 file input example/ register example
+For description examples, please see” 9.1 Module file input example/ register example